 Here’s a new option I just came across.
 Senders from more than 50 countries (including the United States, the United Kingdom, India, Brazil, and most countries in Europe) can use WorldRemit to send money internationally cheaply.
 You can send money to more than 140 countries across Europe, Asia, Africa, Australia, and the Americas.
 It’s worth getting a quote with them to see if it’s cheaper than the options above.
 Plus, your first international money transfer is free (no fees)!

 BONUS: How to do international transfers using digital currency

 Bitcoin!
 Or digital currencies in general.
 This is still a very new market and a lot of people aren’t familiar with it….but this is changing.

-Buying digital currencies is a possible way you can send a receive money overseas with very low fees.
+Buying digital currencies is a possible way you can send and receive money overseas with very low fees.

 If you want to try international transfers with cryptocurrency, I’d recommend because it is the biggest platform in the world for the purchases and sale of digital currencies.

 Basically, what you do is open a free account with Coinbase, put in your info, transfer some money online from your checking account to your “digital wallet” and buy digital currency.